technoroots/blog/content/blog/post-2.md

 ---

 ## Introduction To Ansible

+Ansible is one of the important orchestration tool that forms an integral part of Devops lifecycle.As its a vast subject , we are going to cover it in four parts.
+Lets begin with the first part.

 Ansible is an open-source software provisioning, configuration management, and application-deployment tool.
 It runs on many Unix-like systems, and can configure both Unix-like systems as well as Microsoft Windows.
 It includes its own declarative language to describe system configuration.